-Let’s put it into some perspective: before air travel it would have taken days to travel between the capital cities of Australia.
-Now Sydney to Brisbane or Melbourne is just a one hour hop on a low-cost airline.
+Let’s put it into some perspective: before air travel, it would have taken days to travel between the capital cities of Australia.
+Now, Sydney to Brisbane or Melbourne is just a one-hour hop on a low-cost airline.

+Perth, Brisbane, Gold Coast and Cairns are also popular arrival airports for international visitors, although Sydney is the busiest hub city in the country.
 Small, regional airports serve the more isolated communities in the interior.
 Some are literally the size of a bus stop and are no more than a dusty airstrip for the world-famous Flying Doctor Service.

 One thing that every visitor to Australia notices when they first arrive in the extremely strict customs regulations on entering Australia.
 At the airport and even on the plane before disembarking, passengers are warned of the big penalties for those who try to bring in illegal things.
 Things like apples.
 Yes, Australia does not permit you to bring in fruit and other foods for fear of the spread of disease.
 When you plan your trip to Australia, it’s worth keeping that in mind…or facing a very big fine.